-There shall be four (4) signed an electronic copiesy of the final aAgreement and each shall be available to members of the bargaining unit.
-The contract shall be signed by the President -of the University on behalf of the University and the District Vice President of the Union on behalf of the Union.
+There shall be an electronic copy of the final agreement available to members of the bargaining unit.
+The contract shall be signed by the President of the University on behalf of the University and the District Vice President of the Union on behalf of the Union.

-ARTICLE 5 MANAGEMENT RIGHTS
+MANAGEMENT RIGHTS